Yoric/Fosdem-2017/Redox.md

 # Redox

-Redox is:
-- designed for safety & security;
-- cool & promising;
-- working but incomplete & unfunded;
+Redox:
+- uses a µKernel to reduce the TCB;
+- uses Rust to make the TCB more trustworthy;
-- waiting for you on https://redox-os.org/ !
+- is waiting for you on https://redox-os.org/ !